 From Goodreads:

 No one knew of its existence until it was removed from the attic upstairs.
+In a beautiful house that overlooks the sea, an antique clock has the power to change the course of their lives.

 The power the clock resonates will not only force Destiny and ex-boyfriend David on a journey into the depths of one man's mind long dead, but into the mind of a man filled with hatred and bent on revenge.